ssvlabs/ssv-network/docs/operators.md

 Input parameters:
 `publicKey`: The public key of the operator
 `fee`: Should be `0` or greater than `100000000` and less than the value returned by `SSVNetworkViews.getMaximumOperatorFee()`
+`setPrivate`: Flag to set the privacy status of the operator.
+Public means anyone can use the operator for registering validators.
+Private means only the operator's whitelisted addresses can.

 After the operator is registered, the caller becomes the `owner`, the `fee` is set and the `whitelisted` status is set to `false`.
 The `whitelisted` flag of the operator indicates if the operator is private (when set to `true`) or public (`false`),